patternfly/patternfly-elements/docs/docs/develop/html.md

 and feel free to reach out to the PatternFly Elements team on our social media channels.

-We'll edit the `pfe-cool-element.ts` file to add some HTML to our element's template.
+We'll edit the `pf-cool-element.ts` file to add some HTML to our element's template.
 LitElements define their template in the `render()` method.
 The `render()` method can return a string, a number, a DOM node, etc, but usually it returns a `TemplateResult`, which is an `html` [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).

-Let's turn `pfe-cool-element` into a profile element that has a profile photo, a username, and a button to follow the user.
+Let's turn `pf-cool-element` into a profile element that has a profile photo, a username, and a button to follow the user.

-Here's the updated `render()` method in `pfe-cool-element.ts`:
+Here's the updated `render()` method in `pf-cool-element.ts`:

 ```ts
 render() {